 Training, qualifications & experience

-I hold a diploma in Person Centred Counselling and Psychotherapy and am training towards a certificate in Sand Play Therapy.
+I hold a diploma in Person Centred Counselling and Psychotherapy and am trained in Sand Play Therapy.
 Both therapies work beautifully in their own right or can be integrated, where perhaps we may feel 'stuck' in recognising our emotions or experiences .

 As well as daytime, I can also offer appointments in the evenings and on weekends where required.
 I appreciate how difficult it can be to make that initial contact and how important it is, that the relationship feels comfortable and safe.
 I am happy to receive any enquiries by phone, text or email and will do my best to answer any questions that you may have to reassure you.
 All enquiries will be held confidentially and I will respond within 24 hours.

 I am a Registered Member of the British Association for Counselling and Psychotherapy and the professional body for Counselling and psychotherapy in Scotland.

 I can be found on both the BACP & COSCA Registers ,which shows I have been trained to a recognised standard on an accredited course and that I work in an ethical way.

 I have experience of working with a wide range of issues including anxiety, depression, stress, illness, relationship and family issues, bereavement and loss plus many others.